 Military life is hard.
-Military families have to deal with a lot.
-Military children have to deal with a lot.
-Military spouses have to take on a lot and sometimes it feels like too much.
-Sometimes the deployments are just too close together or they are too long or there is just too much loneliness because of frequent moves or friends having to leave.
+Military families have to deal with so many challenges.
+Military children do too.
+Military spouses have to take on many things and sometimes it feels like too much.
+Sometimes the deployments are just too close together or they are too long or there is just too much loneliness because of frequent moves or friends who move away.

 So what do you do if you are in a place where it feels like too much?
 You know you are not going to walk away from your spouse but you know you need to do something.

 1) Get Back To Your Faith.
 No matter what religion you follow, you do put your faith in something.
 Cling to it.
 Pray.
 Meditate.
 Grow in your faith.
 Try to find a good place to go each week.
 Look at what your post or base has to offer.
 Look online to see what you can discover locally.

 2) Don’t be afraid to get help.
 I did just that.
 I made a call and now I will be seeing someone regularly.
 Someone I can talk to about what is going on.
 Someone that won’t judge and someone who can give me some good advice on how to deal with what I am going through.
 If you feel like you need some extra help you can find a Military Family Life Consultant to talk with or make an appointment with a local provider.
 Tricare will cover up to 8 sessions without needing a referral.
 Just call up the provider and let them know you have Tricare and they should be able to help you from there.

 3) Let Things Go.
 Seriously.
 Let it go.
 Don’t worry about what isn’t important.
 I think I struggle a lot when I am trying to make things better than I have the ability to make them.
 When I try to put on the “Mrs. Perfect hat” I usually fail and have a much harder time.
 I am working on letting that go myself.